hartwigmedical/hmftools/amber/README.md

 To enable patient matching a database is required with three tables, AmberSample, AmberMapping and AmberPatient.
 Scripts to generate these tables are available [here](../patient-db/src/main/resources/patches/amber/amber3.4_to_3.5_migration.sql).

-Each sample is loaded into AmberSample with the `LoadAmberSample` application which downsamples the REFERENCE.amber.snp.vcf.gz file to 100 loci and describes each locus as:
+Each sample is loaded into AmberSample with the `LoadAmberData` application which downsamples the REFERENCE.amber.snp.vcf.gz file to 100 loci and describes each locus as:
 - 1: Homozygous ref
 - 2: Hetrozygous
 - 3: Homozygous alt